Nexfinity/CakeyBot-Wiki/en/feature/Birthdays.md

 {.is-info}

 ## Setting your birthday
-You can set your own birthday by running the `/birthday set <month> <day> [year]` command. `month` is selected from a dropdown and `day` must be between 1 and 31.
+You can set your own birthday by running the `/birthday set <month> <day> [year] [timezone]` command. `month` is selected from a dropdown and `day` must be between 1 and 31.
 You can also change or update your birthday by running this command again with the updated date.

 The command replies ephemerally with a confirmation, for example:
 > Successfully set @user's birthday to: `Jan 5th`